Pro-life Democratic women wary of Trump at March for Life, disappointed in Dem leadership

 When asked about the historic nature of Trump's speech, French added: "If that's what he believes in, that's great.
 We need everybody to be pro-life in this country -- and really, the Republicans have been doing the heavy lifting for pro-life Democrats.
 Pro-life Democrats have been squished out of our party.
 So, we're relying on Republicans to carry this forward."

-French complained that pro-life Democrats like herself were getting "squished out of the party."
 Her comments came as the Democratic presidential field took a far swing to left on the issue -- opposing, for example, the Hyde Amendment, a decades-old, bipartisan prohibition on taxpayer funding for most abortions.

 PROGRESSIVE CAUCUS CO-CHAIR CALLS FOR 'STRONG PRIMARY CHALLENGES' AGAINST ANTI-ABORTION DEMS